 The earth metals we’re using up to build e-readers and tablets are not just rare but highly toxic.

 And think about all that energy needed to run servers and cooling fans.
 And remember, trees are a renewable resource.

 I suppose the devastation of our forests around the world, and the resulting climate change is worth ignoring if you write for the Washington Post.

-Worse is the article in Gizmodo, E-Books Will Never Replace Print, Because E-Books Are Stagnant and Poorly Designed, as the headline seems to have nothing to do with the article.
+Worse is the article in Gizmodo, E-Books Will Never Replace Print, Because Ebooks Are Stagnant and Poorly Designed, but the headline seems to have nothing to do with the article.

-It’s just click bait being used as a means to continue the demonisation of ebooks and ebook devices.
+It’s just a clickbait line as a means to continue the demonization of ebooks and ebook devices.

 When it gets to arguments that are this pathetic, it is clear that there is a concerted campaign by mainstream media against ebooks.

 But it is about as logical as conducting a campaign against smartphones, which of course, people use to read ebooks.

 So if we follow the logic of this ‘killer ebook’ campaign, they will have to surely widen their targets to include iPhones, iPads, and any electronic device that is ebook capable.

 Burn the ebooks?
 Now that slogan rings a bell.